 Email relay is, quite simple, a feature that allows one email server to use another email server for sending mail.
 In a relay setup, one SMTP server is configured to relay all the mail it’s trying to send through another email server when the sending email address is not a part of the second server’s organization.
 In a relay situation, Server 1 will connect to Server 2 and attempt to send an email using SMTP.
 However, unlike a normal SMTP session where Server 1 sets the recipient as an email address that “belongs” to Server 2, Server 1 tries to send an email to a recipient in a completely different organization.
 A successful relay basically means that Server 1 can use Server 2, which accepts email for company1.com, to send email to Company2.com.

-Usually, there’s very little, if any, need to use email relay.
-But sometimes you have an application or device that has its own email capability built in that needs to be able to send email to various recipients.
-Without the ability to relay, that application or device would need to have wide open access to the Internet in order to send email.
-This is not always an optimal solution, especially if you already have an email solution in place.
-It’s simply more secure to have that application or device relay mail through the central email solution.
+Sometimes you have an application or device that has its own email capability built in that needs to be able to send email to external recipients.
+Sometimes that application doesn’t support email authentication.
+Without the ability to perform anonymous relay, that application or device would need to have wide open access to the Internet in order to send email.
+This is not always an optimal solution, especially if you already have a central email solution in place.
+It’s simply more secure to have that application or device relay mail through a central email solution.

 Allowing relay on an email server can cause some major problems, though.
 The biggest problem is with spammers.
 Spammers have software that will go to as many public IP addresses as possible, looking for IPs that respond on port 25.
 If a server responds, the software will attempt to send an email to a recipient by creating a relay session.
 If the relay session succeeds, that server is tagged as an “Open Relay” and the software will attempt to use that server as a source for loads and loads of Spam.
 This often results in massive mail queues and the server that is being used to relay mail will often be blacklisted and legitimate mail from that server ends up getting blocked by email systems that use blacklists as a form of spam filtering.
 In other words, having an open relay can cripple your Email infrastructure in any number of ways.